Skip to content

 • Text wraps within the layer's width.

-• Layer height should be approximately (number of lines) × fontSize × 1.3.
+• Layer height should be approximately (number of lines) × lineHeight.

 6.10 Path